Skip to contentSkip to navigationSkip to topbar

 About Callout page anchor

-Use a Callout to highlight important information on a page or in a page section.
-Callouts can result from user action, but don’t have to.
-Do not use a Callouts to tell users about a system-level issue; use an Alert instead.
-Do not use a Callout to convey brief, low-complexity information; use a Toast instead.
-For additional guidance on what kind of component to use, use the Alert vs. Callout vs. Toast vs. Help Text guide.
+Do not use a Callout to tell users about a system-level issue; use an Alert instead.
+For additional guidance on what kind of component to use, reference the Alert vs. Callout vs. Toast vs. Help Text guide.

-We recommend Callouts have a CalloutHeading so that the information is easier to navigate to for people who use screen readers.
+Callouts should have a CalloutHeading so that the information is easier to navigate to for people who use screen readers.
 The CalloutHeading's level should be set appropriately with the as prop.
 It is important to not skip one or more heading levels as it is common for screen readers to build an outline of the page and assist users as they navigate a page.

 There are five variants of Callouts: neutral, success, warning, error, and new.
 Each variant includes an icon.